alchemy-fullstack-js-summer-2018/about-javascript-and-dom/README.md

 ## Javascript & DOM Lab

-## A lab to using Jest to test JavaScript
+## A lab using Jest to test JavaScript

 ### Developer
 Requires Node v10 or later.